-- 5. SHOULD NOT be placed in insecure locations such as HTML5 Local Storage due to the potential exposure of local storage to cross-site scripting (XSS) attacks. - 6.
-SHALL be sent to and received from the device using an authenticated protected channel. - 7.
-SHALL time out and not be accepted after the times specified in Sections 4.1.4, 4.2.4, and 4.3.4, as appropriate for the AAL. - 8.
-SHALL NOT be available to insecure communications between the host and subscriber's endpoint.
-Authenticated sessions SHALL NOT fall back to an insecure transport, such as from https to http, following authentication.

-URLs or POST content SHALL contain a session identifier that SHALL be verified by the RP to ensure that actions taken outside the session do not affect the protected session.

-There are several mechanisms for managing a session over time.
-The following sections give different examples along with additional requirements and considerations particular to each example technology.
+1937 AUTHENTICATION & LIFECT CLE MANAGEME 1938 5.
+SHOULD NOT be placed in insecure locations such as HTML5 Local Storage due 1939 to the potential exposure of local storage to cross-site scripting (XSS) attacks.
+1940 6.
+SHALL be sent to and received from the device using an authenticated 1941 protected channel.
+1942 7.
+SHALL time out and not be accepted after the times specified in Sections 4.1.4 , 1943 4.2.4, and $4.3.4$, as appropriate for the AAL.
+1944 8.
+SHALL NOT be available to insecure communications between the host and 1945 subscriber's endpoint.
+Authenticated sessions SHALL NOT fall back to an 1946 insecure transport, such as from https to http, following authentication.
+1947 1948 URLs or POST content SHALL contain a session identifier that SHALL be verified by the RP 1949 to ensure that actions taken outside the session do not affect the protected session.
+1950 1951 There are several machanisms for monocing a cossion over time.
+The following costions 1951 1952 There are several mechanisms for managing a session over time.
+The following sections 1952 1953 give different examples along with additional requirements and considerations particular to each example technology.
 Additional informative guidance is available in the OWASP Session Management Cheat Sheet [OWASP-session].

-7.1.1 Browser Cookies

-Browser cookies are the predominant mechanism by which a session will be created and tracked for a subscriber accessing a service.

-Cookies:

-- 1. SHALL be tagged to be accessible only on secure (HTTPS) sessions. - 2.
-SHALL be accessible to the minimum practical set of hostnames and paths. - 3.
-SHOULD be tagged to be inaccessible via JavaScript (HttpOnly). - 4.
+1954 1955 Session management Cheat Sheet [OWASI -Session].
+1956 7.1.1 Browser Cookies 1957 1958 Browser cookies are the predominant mechanism by which a session will be created and 1959 tracked for a subscriber accessing a service.
+1960 1961 1962 Cookies: 1962 1 SHALL be tagged to be accessible only on secure (HTTDS) sections 1963 1964 SHALL be tagged to be accessible only on secure (HTTPS) sessions.
+SHALL be accessible to the minimum practical set of hostnames and paths.
+1904 1965 SHALL be accessible to the minimum practical set of nostnames and paths.
+SHOULD be tagged to be inaccessible via JavaScript (HttpOnly).
+1965 SHOULD be tagged to be maccessible via savascript (httpointy).
 SHOULD be tagged to expire at, or soon after, the session's validity period.
-This requirement is intended to limit the accumulation of cookies, but SHALL NOT be depended upon to enforce session timeouts.

-7.1.2 Access Tokens

-An access token - such as found in OAuth - is used to allow an application to access a set of services on a subscriber's behalf following an authentication event.
-The presence of an OAuth access token SHALL NOT be interpreted by the RP as presence of the subscriber, in the absence of other signals.
-The OAuth access token, and any associated refresh tokens, MAY be valid long after the authentication session has ended and the subscriber has left the application.

-7.1.3 Device Identification

-Other methods of secure device identification - including but not limited to mutual TLS, token binding, or other mechanisms - MAY be used to enact a session between a subscriber and a service.
+1967 This requirement is intended to limit the accumulation of cookies, but SHALL 1968 NOT be depended upon to enforce session timeouts.
+1969 reer de depended apoir to enforce session unicouis.
+1970 7.1.2 Access Tokens 1971 1972 An access token - such as found in OAuth - is used to allow an application to access a set 1973 of services on a subscriber's behalf following an authentication event.
+The presence of an 1974 OAuth access token SHALL NOT be interpreted by the RP as presence of the subscriber, in 1975 the absence of other signals.
+The OAuth access token, and any associated refresh tokens, 1976 MAY be valid long after the authentication session has ended and the subscriber has left the 1977 application.
+1978 1979 7.1.3 Device Identification 1979 1981 Other methods of secure device identification - including but not limited to mutual TLS, 1982 token binding, or other mechanisms - MAY be used to enact a session between a subscriber 1983 and a service.